Saving Bahamian Rock Iguanas from Extinction

 It might sound like a dream job, but the climate is hot, the terrain is treacherous, and the study subjects—the New World’s largest lizards—can be uncooperative.
 Undaunted, Chuck Knapp, Ph.D., has made the conservation of the Bahamian rock iguana his life’s work, and now he is a leading authority on them.

 Twice a year, Knapp leads research expeditions aboard Shedd’s research vessel, the R/V Coral Reef II.
-Enlisting Chicago-area college students or volunteer citizen scientists for his research team, he island-hops to gather long-term genetic and life history data on several iguana populations.
+Enlisting Chicago-area college students or volunteer community scientists for his research team, he island-hops to gather long-term genetic and life history data on several iguana populations.
 He was the first to observe that Andros iguanas lay their eggs in termite nests and that the powerful lizards can swim between nearby islands.

 He also works closely with the Bahamas National Trust (BNT), which oversees the country’s national park system.
 Shedd’s long-standing commitment to conservation in the Bahamas earned it a position on the BNT Science Advisory Committee.
 Chuck’s research and recommendations contributed to the expansion of a land-and-sea national park to include critical iguana habitat on Andros.